JetBrains/lets-plot-docs/source/python/shared/features/interactive_maps.rst

 Interactive Maps

-Interactive maps allow zooming and panning around your geospatial data with customizable vector or raster basemaps as a backdrop. :ref:`Learn more <maps>`.
+Interactive maps allow zooming and panning around your geospatial data with customizable vector or raster basemaps as a backdrop. :doc:`Learn more </python/pages/maps>`.